metomi/rose/sphinx/api/configuration/metadata.rst

       sections or namespaces as page header text (appears at the top of a panel or page), with clickable id and URL links as in help.
-Descriptions set for variables may be automatically shown underneath the variable name in the config editor, depending on view options.
+Descriptions set for variables may be automatically shown underneath the variable name in :ref:`command-rose-config-edit`, depending on view options.

    .. rose:conf:: title